 The dominant household income is $100,000 to $124,999, matching the figure for both city and region.
 The average annual expenditure per household in the Downtown peninsula ($76,538) is notably lower than that of Vancouver or in Metro Vancouver, which likely relates to smaller household sizes.

-97% of the Downtown Vancouver BIA is zoned Downtown Development (DD), which ensures the highest standards of design and amenity.
-99% of total building square footage is dedicated to commercial use, while there are 196 office spaces occupying more than 23 million sq. ft.
+97% of the Downtown Vancouver BIA is zoned Downtown District (DD), which ensures the highest standards of design and amenity.
+99% of the BIA’s square footage is dedicated to commercial use with 196 office spaces occupying more than 23 million sq. ft.

 Unsurprisingly, almost all the dwellings downtown are apartments (98%), significantly higher than Vancouver (80%) and Metro Vancouver (58%).
 68% of all residents are renters.
 33% of housing in the BIA has been built since 2001, reflecting the massive housing redevelopments taking place.

 Downtown Vancouver is perhaps the city's best connected BIA through transit.
 It's a central hub for all SkyTrain Lines and the Seabus.